teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-container/docker-build/README.md

 # Building Docker Images

+Docker Build is one of Docker Engine's most used features.

+Whenever we are creating an image we are using Docker Build.
+Build is a key part of your software development life cycle allowing us to package and bundle our code and ship it anywhere.

 ## Image Layers

 **Container images are composed of layers**.
 And each of these layers, once created,